GamerSoft24/Software/Programs.md

 ### NodeMCU/ESP8266EX:

-1 -> Robotic Halloween Skull (robotic halloween skull.ino): A code for a halloween programmed human life-size skull using C++ for a NodeMCU ESP8266EX Board that controls LED lights and a gesture sensor to change LED patterns. ***THIS PROGRAMS NEEDS ARDUINO IDE!***
+1 -> Robotic Halloween Skull (robotic halloween skull.ino): A code for a halloween programmed human life-size skull using C++ for a NodeMCU ESP8266EX Board that controls LED lights and a gesture sensor to change LED patterns. ***This program requires Arduino IDE!***